-As we shall discuss in Section 3, the generic interceptors in ACT are in fact CORBA portable interceptors.
+As we shall discuss in Section III, the generic interceptors in ACT are in fact CORBA portable interceptors.
 The interceptors provide "hooks" into the interaction between clients and servants.
 Moreover, they use the ForwardRequest exception to deliver requests to a proxy, a CORBA object that is not prohibited from replying to or modifying the request.

-2.2.
-Relationship between ACT and other projects
+C. Relationship between ACT and other projects

 ACT is intended to complement adaptive middleware frameworks and to support interoperation among incompatible frameworks.
 Specifically, ACT can be used to dynamically load components of one adaptive framework into an existing CORBA application that was developed using a different framework.
 By transparently intercepting requests and replies, ACT enables such applications to exploit adaptive functionality defined in other frameworks.
 We refer to such a system as a framework gateway.
-Next, we discuss several adaptive middleware frameworks and their relationship to ACT; additional comparisons can be found can be found in [14].
+Next, we discuss several adaptive middleware frameworks and their relationship to ACT.
 We group the frameworks into three categories: aspect-oriented middleware, reflective middleware, and interception-based middleware.

 Aspect-Oriented Middleware.
-Aspect-oriented middleware enables separation of functional aspects from its non-functional aspects (e.g., quality-of-service, security, and fault-tolerance) of a distributed application.
-One of the most extensive projects in this area is Quality Objects (QuO) [19], which provides an adaptable framework to support QoS in CORBA applications.
-QuO weaves QoS aspects, referred to as qoskets, into the applications at compile time by wrapping stubs and skeletons with specialized delegates, which intercept requests and replies for possible modifications [19].
-In Section 4, we show how ACT can interact with QuO transparently to enable unanticipated adaptation by dynamically weaving new qoskets into the application at run time.
-AspectIX [5] is an aspect-oriented distribution middleware that is based on the distributed object model, in which an object comprises multiple fragments distributed across nodes.
+Aspect-oriented middleware enables separation of functional aspects from its nonfunctional aspects (e.g., quality-of-service, security, and faulttolerance) of a distributed application.
+One of the most extensive projects in this area is Quality Objects (QuO) [4], which provides an adaptable framework to support QoS in CORBA applications.
+QuO weaves QoS aspects, referred to as qoskets, into the applications at compile time by wrapping stubs and skeletons with specialized delegates, which intercept requests and replies for possible modifications [4].
+In Section IV, we show how ACT can interact with QuO transparently to enable unanticipated adaptation by dynamically weaving new qoskets into the application at run time.
+AspectIX [5] is an aspect-oriented distribution middleware that is based on the distributed object model [32], in which an object comprises multiple fragments distributed across nodes.
 AspectIX enables dynamic weaving of non-functional aspects into object fragments.
-Although AspectIX is CORBA compliant, its dynamic adaptation feature cannot be used if when it interoperates with other non-AspectIX ORBs.
+Although AspectIX is CORBA compliant, AspectIX dynamic adaptation cannot be used if AspectIX interoperates with other CORBA compliant non-AspectIX ORBs.
 To solve this problem, ACT could be used as a framework gateway that hosts fragments of a distributed object at the non-AspectIX ORBs.
-Squirrel [10] is an adaptive distribution middleware, specialized for streaming data, that supports QoS for multimedia applications.
+Squirrel [6] is an adaptive distribution middleware, specialized for streaming data, that supports QoS for multimedia applications.
 Again, ACT could be used as a gateway that enables interoperation among non-Squirrel and Squirrel ORBs.
-Specifically, ACT can enable non-Squirrel ORBs to accept and use smart proxies transparently so that they could better communicate with Squirrel ORBs.
+Specifically, ACT can enable non-Squirrel ORBs to accept and use smart proxies [33] transparently so that they could better communicate with Squirrel ORBs.
+Finally, in an earlier study by our group [34], we proposed a two-step approach to dynamic adaptation using aspects: (1) preparing hooks in the source code of an application at compile time using rule-based aspects developed in AspectJ version 1.0 [35] and (2) loading Java rules at run time to support dynamic adaptation.
+ACT adds domain- and language-independence to this method and enables run-time weaving of rule-based aspects.